 Under Georgia’s child molestation statute, it is unlawful to perform any immoral or indecent act to or in the presence of a child under 16 years old with the intent to arouse or satisfy the sexual desires of the adult or child; or by means of an electronic device, transmit images of a person engaging in, inducing, or otherwise participating in any immoral or indecent act to a child under the age of 16 years with the intent to arouse or satisfy the sexual desires or the adult or child.

 The offense of aggravated child molestation occurs when a person commits an act that physically injures the child or involves sodomy.
 Sodomy occurs when someone performs or submits to a sexual act involving one person’s sex organs and another person’s mouth or anus.

-As soon as we learn that an allegation has been made, our lawyers begin gathering and preserving evidence.
+As soon as we learn that an allegation has been made, our team will begin gathering and preserving evidence.
 Over the years, we have learned that the more proactive we are at the outset, the more successful we can be in preventing an arrest or an indictment.
 Because we represent just a small number of clients at a time, we are able to devote hundreds of hours to each case which is what enables us to get the results that we achieve.

 Our lead investigator spent 14 years in the DeKalb County District Attorney’s Office.

 Most of this time was spent in the Crimes Against Children Unit, investigating molestation cases for the prosecution.
 With extensive knowledge as to how these cases are prepared and prosecuted, she and our team know exactly what must be done by the defense to obtain a dismissal or acquittal.
 As a result of our thorough investigations, we are able to resolve many of our cases prior to indictment and some even prior to an arrest being made.